by Rico Trebeljahr

 The Hidden Beauty of Single Cell Algae Art Arrangements

 This post is a bit of an odd one: it's a collection of images of diatom arrangements.
-Diatoms are single-celled algae that have a glass shell, that refracts light in beautiful colors if viewed under a microscope.
+Diatoms are single-celled algae that have a glass shell.
+This shell refracts light in beautiful colors if viewed under a microscope.
 They are a common subject for microscopy because of their unique shapes.

 They come in triangles.